Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-optional-chaining-to-the-rescue.md

 That's super helpful, right!

-So what we learned today is that we can use optional chaining in JavaScript to evaluate if objects exist and to assess not them ourselves.
+So what we learned today is that we can use optional chaining in JavaScript to evaluate if objects exist and assess not them ourselves.
-As well as a way to return something more useful than undefined.
+As well as a way to return something more valuable than undefined.

 ### Thank you for reading, and let's connect!